yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 In this exercise, you will take the starter files and run the node.js application as a Docker application.
 You will create a Dockerfile, build Docker images, and run containers to execute the application.

-**NOTE: Complete these tasks from the WSL window with the build agent session.**
+>**NOTE: Complete these tasks from the WSL window with the build agent session.**

 ### Task 1: Test the application

 The purpose of this task is to make sure you can run the application successfully before applying changes to run it as a Docker application.

-1. On the build agent VM create a new Docker network named "fabmedical"
+1. On the build agent VM create a new Docker network named "fabmedical".

-1. Run mongodb as a container, and be sure it is accessible from services running on the same host
+2. Run mongodb as a container, and be sure it is accessible from services running on the same host.

-1. Run the content init application by navigating to the conent-init directory and running these commands:
+3. Run the content init application by navigating to the conent-init directory and running these commands:

     ```bash
     npm install
     nodejs server.js
     ```
-1. Run the API and web applications in that order by navigating to their respective folders and running these commands:
+4. Run the API and web applications in that order by navigating to their respective folders and running these commands:

     ```bash